shresthapal2808/AI-chatbot/README.md

 # Foodie Bot 🍴🤖
 FoodieBot curates meals to satisfy every craving, helping you discover, order, and enjoy food.

+## 📊 Chatbot Development Flowchart

+To provide insight into how **FoodieBot** was developed, I’ve included a flowchart that outlines the process step-by-step.
+This flowchart showcases the key stages, from ideation to deployment using **Watsonx.ai Studio**.
+'C:\Users\palsh\Downloads\foodiebot.jpeg'

 # How to Use ?
 ### 1. **Save the Number**